equinixmetal-helm/k8s-otel-collector/README.md

 # Equinix Helm chart for the OpenTelemetry Collector

+A minimal Helm chart for deploying and configuring the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).
+While an excellent [community Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) exists, this chart is set up to define consistent defaults with very limited configuration required of downstream users.

 This chart does the following:

 - creates a Kubernetes [deployment](templates/deployment.yaml) of pods that use the specified version of the